ajacint0/Stardist-Training-Pipeline/README.md

    - Make sure 'train_image_paths', 'train_mask_paths', 'val_image_paths', and 'val_mask_paths' paths are corect
 2. Open run_training.sh
    - In the last line of the file, ensure the path leads to the .yaml file.
+   - run the sbatch command in this file

 ## Inference
 1. In training set folder, create folder with name of movie you wish to evaluate on